Hinduja Cargo Services

-Hinduja Cargo Services was a cargo airline based in New Delhi, India.
+Hinduja Cargo Services (legally Lufthansa Cargo India PVT.
+Limited) was a cargo airline based in New Delhi, India.
 It was a joint venture between the Hinduja Group and German airline Lufthansa Cargo.
 The company operated a fleet of Boeing 727 freighters, flying from airports in the Indian subcontinent to feed Lufthansa Cargo's hub in the Middle East.

 History

 Before 1996, Lufthansa Cargo was operating Douglas DC-8 aircraft between Germany and several Indian cities, including Delhi and Mumbai, as well as a cargo hub at Sharjah in the United Arab Emirates.
 To increase capacity, Hinduja Cargo Services was formed in April 1996 through a partnership with the Hinduja Group; Hinduja owned a 60% share, with Lufthansa taking the remaining 40%.
 Two Boeing 727-200F freighters were acquired to replace the DC-8 routes, rising to five aircraft in October 1996.